-The Board of Directors has determined to focus the Company's resources on metals explorations and mining activities and other business operations in the PRC.
-Following our disposition of Double Grow in December 2017, our operations consist of the exploration for lead, silver and other metals in the Inner Mongolia Autonomous Region of the PRC.
-In November 2017, we acquired all of the issued and outstanding capital stock of Bayannaoer Mining for a purchase price of CNY716,900 (US\$110,179); and thereby acquired its right to explore for minerals at Moruogu Tong Mine (see "BUSINESS SEGMENT - Metal Exploration Activities in Inner Mongolia," below).
+The Board of Directors has determined to focus the Company's resources on metals explorations and mining activities and other business opportunities in the PRC.
+We are currently exploring for lead, silver and other metals in the Inner Mongolia Autonomous Region of the PRC.

+In November 2017, we acquired all of the issued and outstanding capital stock of Bayannaoer Mining for a purchase price of CNY716,900.
 Bayannaoer Mining holds an exploration permit issued by the Land and Resources Department of Inner Mongolia Autonomous Region covering Moruogu Tong Mine, located in Wulatehouqi, Bayannaoer City, Inner Mongolia.
-The exploration program has indicated the presence of a "mid-size" deposit of lead and silver ore and resources sufficient in quantity and quality to warrant further exploration, which is designed to confirm and increase measured resources, and identify other minable metal resources such as copper.
+The exploration permit evidences Bayannaoer Mining's right to explore for minerals at Moruogu Tong Mine (see "BUSINESS SEGMENT - Metal Exploration Activities in Inner Mongolia," below).
+Initial results of the exploration program indicate the presence of a "mid-size" deposit of lead and silver ore and resources sufficient in quantity and quality to warrant further exploration, which is designed to confirm and increase measured resources, and identify other minable metal resources such as copper.
 We anticipate that our working capital and capital expenditures for our exploration activities will be funded through internally generated cash in prior years, non-interest bearing loans from related parties, and funds provided pursuant to the Cooperation Agreement.